Depression Counseling & Therapy

 How do I know if I have Depression?

 You’ve been feeling blue for stretches of days.
-Recently, it’s evolved into you avoiding responsibilities by sleeping more than animals that hibernate.
-You skip work or school, dodge phone calls from friends, and feel utterly exhausted instead of rejuvenated after your marathon sleep.
+You find yourself avoiding responsibilities by sleeping more and avoiding social contact.
+You skip work or school, dodge phone calls from friends, and feel exhausted instead of rejuvenated after a good night’s sleep.

 Depression has many causes.
 Sometimes depression can be triggered by a major life event (such as a breakup, losing your job, making a recent move, after giving birth, or receiving a diagnosis of cancer) or a past trauma (physical, emotional, or sexual abuse, a near-death experience, or the loss of a loved one).
 Other times, depression strikes seemingly without cause and hits you hard on the physiological level—our genes can influence in complex ways whether or not we will develop depression.

 Whatever the cause of your depression, one constant holds true: depression, although similar in expression to sadness, is far more severe and enduring.
 Sadness fades.
 Unhappiness becomes reclassified as depression when clinical symptoms affect day-to-day functioning for at least two weeks.

 Warning signs of depression may include